fourstix/Elfos-I2C-Libraries/README.md

 GFX 1802 library
 ----------------
-The matrix library supports graphics functions provided by the [GFX 1802 Library.](https://github.com/fourstix/GFX-1802-Library) The GFX 1802 Library is a graphics library written in 1802 Assembler code based on the Adafruit_GFX-Library written by Ladyada Limor Fried.
+The matrix library implements the GFX Display Interface to support graphics functions provided by the [GFX 1802 Library.](https://github.com/fourstix/GFX-1802-Library) The GFX 1802 Library is a graphics library written in 1802 Assembler code based on the Adafruit_GFX-Library written by Ladyada Limor Fried.

 Example programs
 ----------------